tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
   ```

-Comment to students that once the data is loaded, the next step is to create the linear regression model.
+Comment to students, that once the data is loaded, the next step is to create the lineal regression model.
 The process starts with some initial configurations as follows:

 * The training and testing data should be stored in an Amazon S3 bucket, so a variable to store the name of the bucket we created before is defined.